bolajiwahab/pgrubic/docs/docs/contributing.md

 To test a rule, you need to:

 1. Create a fixture for the rule in e.g. `/pgrubic/tests/fixtures/rules/{rule_category}/{rule_code}.yml`.
-2. Inside the file, write the necessary tests including violations and non-violations tests.
+2. Inside the file, write the necessary tests including, violations and non-violations tests.
 3. To run the tests for all rules, use:

 ```bash